DigitalPulseSoftware/NotaBot/doc/modules/warn_module.md

   - Channel where all the ban notifications are sent when a player has enough warnings
   - This setting is required to enable the module
   - You still have to manually ban the member, the last choice remains to the moderation team.

+- WarnLogChannel (Channel) (default = nothing)
+  - Channel where all the notifications about warns and unwarns are logged.

 - SendPrivateMessage (Boolean) (default = true)
   - Enable private messages to inform the member of his warning.